Troglofauna

 Troglofauna are small cave-dwelling animals that have adapted to their dark surroundings.
 Troglofauna and stygofauna are the two types of subterranean fauna (based on life-history).
 Both are associated with subterranean environments – troglofauna are associated with caves and spaces above the water table and stygofauna with water.
-Troglofaunal species include spiders, insects, myriapods and others.
+Troglofaunal species include arachnids, insects, myriapods and others.
 Some troglofauna live permanently underground and cannot survive outside the cave environment.
-Troglofauna adaptations and characteristics include a heightened sense of hearing, touch and smell.
 Loss of under-used senses is apparent in the lack of pigmentation as well as eyesight in most troglofauna.
 Troglofauna insects may exhibit longer appendages and a lack of wings.

 Ecological categories

 Troglofauna are divided into three main categories based on their ecology: